evogelpohl/pandasAi_Demos/README.md

 # Chicago Crime Data Analysis

-This repository contains Jupyter Notebooks for analyzing Chicago crime data.
+This repository contains Jupyter Notebooks for analyzing Chicago crime data using the PandasAI, a GPT powered data analysis tool.
 The project involves retrieving crime data from online sources and performing various analyses to gain insights into crime patterns in Chicago.

 ## Table of Contents